Particular/docs.particular.net/nservicebus/serialization/newtonsoft.md

  - samples/serializers/newtonsoft-bson
 ---

-Using [JSON](https://en.wikipedia.org/wiki/Json) via a nuget dependency on [Json.NET](http://www.newtonsoft.com/json).
+Using [JSON](https://en.wikipedia.org/wiki/Json) via a NuGet dependency on [Json.NET](http://www.newtonsoft.com/json).

 ## How the NServiceBus core uses Json.net

 The core of [NServiceBus uses Json.net](json.md).
-However it is ILMerged where this library has a standard dll and nuget dependency.
+However it is ILMerged where this library has a standard dll and NuGet dependency.
 While ILMerging reduces versioning issues in the core it does cause several restrictions:

  * Can't use a different version of Json.net
  * Can't use Json.net attributes